netglue/Expressive-Prismic/README.md

 ## Cache Busting Webhook

 You will see in `Factory\PipelineAndRoutesDelegator` that two routes are wired in by default, one of these is the webhook to bust the cache.
-In order to use it, you **might** need to provide the shared secret that Prismic.io sends in it's webhook payload to a local configuration file or Config Provider like this:
+In order to use it, you **should** provide a shared secret that Prismic.io sends in it's webhook payload to a local configuration file or Config Provider like this:

 ```php